 There is a clear and well-established link between student engagement and positive outcomes.
 Indeed, it is often thought of as the glue that holds together all other aspects of student learning.
 When students are engaged, they gain academically, socially, and emotionally; not to mention, teaching is more joyful and rewarding!
 That said, engagement is a difficult concept to pin down: researchers consider it a ‘meta-construct’ that includes belonging, participation, motivation, self-efficacy, and school connectedness.

 James helps increase student engagement by guiding staff in schools, preschools, and colleges to …

 - Deepen Learning Through Questioning

 Used effectively, questioning can be one of the best ways to engage learners, stimulate their curiosity, deepen their thinking, clarify their ideas, stir their imagination, and create an incentive to act more thoughtfully and judiciously.
 It can also give in-the-moment feedback about the misconceptions, as well as correct interpretations, students are forming.
 Unfortunately though, the most common form of questioning – Initiate/Respond/Evaluate – generally engages only students who are self-assured rather than everyone in the class.
-We have many, much more effective questioning strategies that we are happy to share (and demonstrate with your students if you would like us to).
+James has many, much more effective questioning strategies that he is happy to share (and demonstrate with your students if you would like him to).

 Connected terms: Classroom discussion .82; Philosophy in schools .53; Piagetian levels 1.28; Questioning .49; Scaffolding .58; Strategy monitoring .58